MarineEvoEcoLab/Lab_Resources/test.md

 #### Laboratory Quizes
 There will be approximately 6-8 short quizzes throughout the semester.
 They will be at the start of the lab but will not be scheduled in advance.
 The quiz will cover material from both the previous lab and, possibly, background material for the exercise to be performed that day, if provided.
 This means that students must be familiar with the day's lab material before class.
 Quizzes will be at the beginning of lab and take 10 mins.
 There will be no make-up quizzes, and tardiness will result in less time to complete the quiz.

+#### Laboratory Research Paper
+Students will write a review article to practice these important research skills:
+-	Identify recent literature on a topic in invertebrate biology.
+-	Understand and characterize how new research has produced progress in the field.
+-	Synthesize the results from several studies to produce a balanced assessment of their combined contribution, attempt to reconcile differences in findings and conclusions among authors.
+Full guidelines and grading rubric for the research paper will be distributed during the second week of lab.

 ## Lab Guidelines
 **Dress appropriately:** closed-toed shoes, long pants, and safety goggles/glasses (without these the student will be dismissed from lab).
 Long hair should be tied back.
 Failure to meet safety standards will result in being sent home by the laboratory instructor and losing all participation points for that lab.